Skip to main content

 ROI Analysis

 Widener University's in-state tuition is $53,638.
 One year after graduation, alumni earn a median of $65,589.
-Five years after graduation, earnings decrease to $63,375, but increase to $70,920 after ten years.
+Five years after graduation, earnings decrease to $63,375, but increase to $70,920 ten years after graduation.
 The median debt for graduates is $27,000.

 The debt-to-income ratio is not directly calculable with the provided data.
 However, the median debt of $27,000 is less than the one-year post-graduation earnings of $65,589.

 The break-even timeline, or the time it takes for earnings to surpass the cost of tuition, is not directly calculable with the provided data.
-However, the one-year earnings are greater than the tuition cost.

 Generated from College Scorecard & IPEDS data